cjpardodelahoz/BIO556L/docs/models.md

  -m BLOSUM62 -nt 8
 ```

-Exit and sava the file with the same name.
+Exit and save the file with the same name.
 Then, submit the job with the script:

 ```
 sbatch scripts/week6/tol_blosum62.sh